SilkRose/Pony/src/stories/darling-and-date/05-breakfast-and-bonding.md

 *You got this!*

 Moments later Rainbow answered the door with a smile.
-“Hi.”
+"Hi."

 Fluttershy smiled.
-“Hello, I'm here for breakfast.”
+"Hello, I'm here for breakfast."

-“Come on in,” Rainbow said as she stood aside.
+"Come on in," Rainbow said as she stood aside.

 Fluttershy trotted inside, closing the door behind her before following Rainbow into her dinning room.

 Rainbow pulled out a chair for Fluttershy.

 Fluttershy sat down.
-“Thank you.”
+"Thank you."

-“You're welcome,” Rainbow said.
-“I'm going to make us breakfast.”
+"You're welcome," Rainbow said.
+"I'm going to make us breakfast."

-“What are we having?”
+"What are we having?"
 Fluttershy asked.

 *I hope it's pancakes, the ones I ate at Pinkie's the other day were awesome.*

-“It's a surprise,” Rainbow said with a grin.
+"It's a surprise," Rainbow said with a grin.

-“Oh, okay,” Fluttershy said.
+"Oh, okay," Fluttershy said.

-“I'll be back when it's done,” Rainbow said before disappearing into the kitchen.
+"I'll be back when it's done," Rainbow said before disappearing into the kitchen.

 ***